-Please note: Clients scheduled for curbside appointments will be charged a day boarding fee if they are not here to pickup your cat within 30 minutes of their discharge.
+Curbside appointments: Clients scheduled for curbside appointments will be charged a day boarding fee if they are not here to pick up their cat within 30 minutes of their discharge.

 At The Cat Doctor Of Monroe, our number one priority is the safety and well-being of our staff, clients, and their pets.
 We are actively monitoring the COVID-19 situation and have implemented protocols to ensure we are following the recommendations of the CDC.
 Click the buttons below to get the latest information.